 It’s simply wrong for Hencha Voigt to blackmail YesJulz or anyone else.
 Miss Voigt, 28, and her accomplice, 33-year old Wesley Victor, were taken into custody on charges of extortion.
 Julieanna Goddard, 26 or YesJulz, as she is popularly known throughout multiple social media channels, was given 24 hours to pay $18,000 otherwise some sexually explicit images will be released.
 The tale ended on a good note when the Miami Beach Police showed up to meet Hencha Voigt and arrested the blackmailers.

 Regardless of Julieanna Goddard’s peculiar lifestyle or decisions she makes along the way to promote herself, her life belongs to her and nobody has the right to invade her privacy or the privacy of any other social media celebrity.
 It’s illegal and it should be punished accordingly.
-Contact an criminal lawyer from Gallardo Law Firm and protect your rights.
+Contact an criminal defense attorney from Gallardo Law Firm and protect your rights.